The History of Old Winchelsea

 David EP Dennis

 David EP Dennis is a retired RAF officer.
 He lives in East Sussex, England.
-He is married and has three children and six grandchildren.
-He is a Fellow of the Chartered Institute for Personnel and Development and a Licentiate of City & Guilds International.
-David is a member of the Open University Poetry Society and a Saatchi artist.
+He is a civil partner with Ellen.
+He has three children and six grandchildren.
+He is a Fellow of the Chartered Institute for Personnel and Development, an Associate Fellow of the Royal Historical Society and a Licentiate of City & Guilds International.
+David is the Journal Editor for the Hastings & East Sussex Natural History Society.
 He has founded two national charities.
 He now engages in extensive historical research and works to inform and preserve heritage and wildlife through his photography.
 David has had a remarkably wide-ranging career: as an RAF Mountain Rescue Team member, PA to the Red Arrows, many important military posts and as inspector and consultant for education and vocational training.
-He currently works as a Sussex Police volunteer writer.
+He also worked as a Sussex Police volunteer.
 He has travelled worldwide, especially in the Arctic, Scandinavia, the Middle East, and Australia.
-David has just completed his studies for an Honours degree in Creative Writing, Classic and Linguistics with the Open University and his intention is to create poems, books, articles, and historical research until the universe stops him.
+David has an Honours degree in Creative Writing, Classic and Linguistics.
+He is a member of Rye Harbour History Group.

 Read more from David Ep Dennis